pommen/Battery-Balancer/README.md

 # Battery-Balancer
-Checking and discharing batteries until they are all the same voltage (cap).
-Using Atmega328p (arduio) controlling a dynamic load through a n-ch. mosfet
+Cecking and discharing batteries until they are all the same voltage (cap)